Beyond Duality and Deeper into Unity Consciousness

 There is no “other,” ultimately, because every other is a projection of the One.

-Schools of meditation suggest that through meditative practices, the waking consciousness, by means of the transfer of attention deep within, is able to connect and communicate with the One Infinite Consciousness that underlies everything in the universe and of which everything in the universe is a projection.
-This would be similar to the experience of one’s dream “avatar” making a connection with one’s dreaming consciousness in the course of the dream.
-There are various methods by which this may be achieved – for example, by means of the meditative “mantra” (used in the school of Transcendental Meditation or TM), by means of focussing on one’s breath (used in the practice of Mindfulness Meditation), or by other means.
+Schools of meditation suggest that, through meditative practices, the waking consciousness, by shifting attention deep within, can connect and communicate with the One Infinite Consciousness that underlies everything in the universe and of which everything in the universe is a projection.
+This would be similar to the experience of one’s dream “avatar” connecting with one’s dreaming consciousness.
+There are various methods by which this may be achieved — for example, by means of the meditative “mantra” (used in the school of Transcendental Meditation or TM), by means of focusing on one’s breath (used in the practice of Mindfulness Meditation), or by other means.

 It is the contention of yogic and meditative practitioners that such esoteric practices, among others, can give us a deep, vivid experiential awareness of this fundamental nature of reality and the universe.
 It is a truth that one becomes increasingly aware of through the meditative practice, until one becomes fully and deeply immersed in it — in other words, one achieves “Unity Consciousness.”